I Don't Like Talking.

-I officially have traits of Avoidant Personality Disorder (AvPD), but I sometimes wonder: even if I didn’t, would I still find almost all conversation utterly boring?
+I officially have traits of Avoidant Personality Disorder (AvPD), but I don’t like talking anyway as I find it so boring.

 Boredom Or Avoidance?
 The Plexiglass Problem